New, Lost or Damaged School Bus Pass applications

-Apply for a new or lost school bus pass
+Lost or damaged school bus pass only

 If your child has lost their bus pass a replacement will cost £5.00 - you can order and pay online.The exception being bus passes issued by John Dix Travel and the Swanbrook Churchdown school routes who should be contacted direct for replacements.
 You will need to provide your child's name, date of birth and school.

-School transport for pupils 4-16 years old
+NEW school bus pass for pupils 4-16 years old only

 Please note - if you have already applied and have received an email from the travel assistance team there is no need to re-apply.